Preprod-Labs/DIY-SupervisedClassifiers/README.md

 - **Validation Samples**: 150
 - **Supervalidation Samples**: 100

-> Since this dataset only consists of 1000 samples, with 600 used for training, the model tends to overfit and give 100% accuracy.
-This would not be the case for real-life scenarios with larger datasets, where more varied data would prevent such overfitting and provide a more realistic accuracy.

 ## Program Flow

 1. **Data Ingestion:** Extract data from 'Data/Master' and ingest into MongoDB or SQLite. [`ingest_transform_mongodb.py`, `ingest_transform_sqlite.py`]